NilsSkoglund/portfolio-archive/README.md

 Each folder contains a project.
-Short introductions to each project:

 ## hemnet-scrape
 Scraping information from Hemnet. ~ 50k apartments in Stockholm sold between 2013-2020